atmcgrath/END-Digital-Collection/_texts/EN-Clara-1771.md

 Sir Charles had, in imagination, lived over ages of refined delight with his Clara.
 He had given up the gay, licentious world, to which he was formerly but too much attached, for a scheme of pure and rational pleasure, not secluded from the world, but mingling with it in every innocent amusement; but not, like the generality of the gay and fashionable, seeking foreign joys and foreign pleasures, and shunning the only place where, true joy is to be found.
 He seemed, indeed, to think he should be so attached to his Clara, as to wish to give up all the world for her alone, and only feared I would not make the same sacrifice for him, With such flattering prospects was I deluded to the brink of a precipice, from which I fell, and dashed my hopes to pieces.

-My dear, and ever dear Sir Charles came early on Tuesday morning to attend, to condud his Clara to S-----, and, he hoped, to happiness.
+My dear, and ever dear Sir Charles came early on Tuesday morning to attend, to conduct his Clara to S-----, and, he hoped, to happiness.
 We had dined and spent the evening with Mrs. Fane.
 She promised to be punctual to her hour on Tuesday, and said Sir Charles resented her late disappointment so much, she believed he was going to S----- to be married.
 The colour on my cheeks told her too plainly she was not mistaken.
 She whispered Sir Charles, she could now, indeed, forgive his petulance, and would, for Mr. Fane’s sake be exact tomorrow, as she did not doubt but he would revenge it on him, as he could not well challenge her.
 Sir Charles suffered her to rally him as much as she pleased, and only prayed her not again to put his patience to so severe a trial.
 But, alas! his trial was not to come from that quarter.

 The good Lady Worthy, his mother, had been long ill, and though the Doctors gave him hopes, he feared much she would not recover.
 His fears were too well grounded, and they proved to be so at a time, least dreaded, but most dreadful.
 For we were just ready to step into his coach, which waited for us, when a servant arrived with the news that she was speechless, and would probably be dead before he could reach D-----, though but a